 Any Western Washington University student may enroll in PSY 101.
 Many 200-level classes only have PSY 101 as a prerequisite and require a declared psychology interest.

 If a class is filled, you may sign up on the waitlist through the Registrar's Office.

 We ask students who have completed a statistics or research design course at another school to complete the PSY 301–303 sequence at Western.
 If you completed a similar course at another school, you may contact a Psychology Department transfer advisor to inquire if it will transfer.

-PSY 303 is a prerequisite for the 400-level seminars and must be completed before enrolling in a seminar (except Capstone Seminars).
+PSY 303 is a prerequisite for the 400-level seminars and must be completed prior to beginning a seminar (except capstone seminars).